 Hi friend!
-With holiday season now upon us and all the awesome parties and events filling up our calendars it’s easy to get to January 1st feeling a little squishy around the middle, a little dull in the skin, and a little tired in the bod.
+With holiday season slowly starting (here in Canada anyway) and all the awesome parties and events filling up our calendars it’s easy to get to January 1st feeling a little squishy around the middle, a little dull in the skin, and a little tired in the bod.
 What I thought I would do to help you get through this holiday season as in tact as possible is share 6 of my favourite survival tips.

 Even if you just incorporate 1 or 2 of these bad boys into your repertoire you’ll be that much less likely to feel the overwhelming shame spiral that comes with a full-on gorge fest so typical of the holiday season.